evgenii-poliakoff/lightcones-prev/_sources/intro.md

-# Welcome to LIGHTCONES: A theoretical framework for non-stationary motion of quantum matter
+# Welcome to the LIGHTCONES project

-The
+The aim of the LIGHTCONES project is to develop a universal theoretical and computational framework for the non-stationary motion of quantum matter using the Lieb-Robinson lightcone as a basic concept

 This is a small sample book to give you a feel for how book content is structured.